yegor256/blog/_drafts/_clear.md

 speaks French, I can't use the kitchen.
 Even if it's perfectly clean.
 It's not _clear_ how to use it---that's why it's useless.

-The metaphor applies to the source code too.
+The metaphor applies to the source code.
 Making it clean is the first and very important step, which will remove all those coding anti-patterns so many books speak about, including my favorite [_Code Complete_](http://amzn.to/2cs4cXW) by Steve McConnell,